Governance Structure and Operations

 Selection or Dismissals of Executive Officers

-1. The Board of Directors uses a fair, timely and appropriate method to select people who have the capabilities to serve as executive officers.
+1. The Board of Directors uses a fair, timely, and appropriate method to select people who have the capabilities to serve as executive officers.
 These individuals must be able to create new value for the Group and earn the support of internal and external stakeholders.
 Standards for making these judgments about capabilities are defined in “Standards for the Selection of Executive Officers.”

 Individuals must have the ability and experience for the internal and external management of the Group's business operations.
 Qualification standards also take into consideration knowledge about specialized fields and technologies, an individual's age when the time for renewing the appointment comes, and other items.
 In addition, the Board of Directors selects individuals with a strong commitment to ethics, the ability to put customers first, the ability to drive innovation, strong motivation to achieve goals, and other such characteristics.

 2. To select new executive officers, candidates who have completed senior executive candidate training must pass through the first stage of the selection process, which involves submitting documents and completing an interview.
 Next, an assessment is performed in order to reach a highly objective and appropriate decision.
 This process includes input from both an external perspective and from the perspective of people at the Group who frequently interact with these candidates as part of their jobs.
-An evaluation conference, which consists of the president and CEO and the executive officer responsible for personnel, is held to examine the results of this process.
+An evaluation conference, which consists of the President and the executive officer responsible for personnel, is held to examine the results of this process.
 This results in the selection of candidates to become executive officers.

 6. The Board of Directors takes the “Standards for the Selection of Executive Officers” into full consideration when deciding whether or not to dismiss an executive officer.